Ryan Fecteau: House Speaker

 Fecteau ran unopposed in both the House District 11 Democratic primary and the general election in 2020.
 On December 2, 2020, the Maine House elected him as their 103rd Speaker.
 While Fecteau ordinarily would have been sworn in by Governor Janet Mills, Mills was quarantining after possible exposure to COVID-19, so Acting Chief Justice of the Maine Supreme Judicial Court Andrew Mead conducted the ceremony instead.
 At the time of his swearing-in, Fecteau was the youngest presiding officer in the United States, the youngest Maine House speaker since 1842 and the first out speaker in Maine history.

 During his time as Speaker, he worked with Senate President Troy Jackson to pass LD 1, the COVID-19 Patient Bill of Rights and continue the work of the 130th Legislature through a hybrid model of virtual public hearings and occasional distanced sessions at a Civic Center before returning to the state house in June 2021.
 His bill to expand dental care to 217,000 low-income Mainers was funded as part of the biennial budget.
 Fecteau's multi-year efforts to fund capital improvements for Maine’s career and technical education centers finally passed in 2021 through his bill for $20 million and an additional $20 million was designated through American Rescue Plan funding.
 In June 2020 Fecteau joined with Republicans to defeat a bill aiming to extend overtime protections to farm workers; however, he did back a bill to provide farm workers the right to organize.
 In the same year, legislation he worked on to reform the state’s troubled unemployment insurance system became law.
 Because of another bill passed by Speaker Fecteau in 2021, Maine municipalities could be incentivized to adopt zoning ordinances that encourage more affordable housing in Maine towns.
 He authored legislation that allowed property owners to build an accessory dwelling unit on lots previously zoned exclusively for single-family housing.
+He was later hired by Avesta Housing to serve on its board.
+Fecteau was term-limited in 2022 and was succeeded by fellow Democrat Marc Malon in his House district, which was renumbered to the 133rd following redistricting.
+Rachel Talbot Ross succeeded Fecteau as Speaker of the House.

+Fecteau returned to the Maine House of Representatives following 2024 election, after being elected unopposed in the neighboring 132nd district, which also consists entirely of a portion of Biddeford and had been vacated by the retirement of Erin Sheehan.
+In December 2024, Fecteau was re-elected to a second, non-consecutive term as Speaker of the Maine House of Representatives.

+As of mid-2025, Fecteau is considered a potential candidate for the Democratic nomination to challenge Senator Susan Collins in the 2026 United States Senate election.